g-r-a-n-t/haskell-playground/algebraic-structures/README.md

 # Algebraic Structures

 This library supplies types for common algebraic structures and provides functions that check the validity of them.
-At the moment, these checks are computationally expensive and therefore can only be performed on small sets.

 Running tests:
 ```sh